BenMcAvoy/ImGuiPlayground/README.md

 The `src/main.cpp` file is the entry point of the application.

+## Usage
+Press `Use this template` > `Create a new repository` and name it.
+It is recommend that your repository be public as if you make it private you will either have to configure the todo issue to use a token or remove it.

+It is also recommend to rename the project, this can be done by going into `CMakeLists.txt` in the root of the project and changing the project name by doing a find and replace for `ImGuiPlayground` and replacing it with your project name.
+You can change the project target to execute automatically in the `Makefile` and you can also rename the window at the top of `src/main.cpp` in the `createWindow` function call.

 ## Building
 You can build the project using [CMake](https://cmake.org/).
 Here is how you can build the project:
 ```bash